Interview Singulart/https://www.singulart.com/de/künstler/katharina-dustmann-37075?ref=ts

 What advice would you give to aspiring artists on how to think outside the box and grow?

 Then always have several jobs or art forms to guarantee variety on the one hand, but also to be more financially stable.
 Always keep learning, learning, learning.
 Invest more than you can.
-It's also fun to see everything in life as art or as a composition, that's the best state - cooking, brushing teeth, walking, cleaning, being - everything is art!
+It's also fun to see everything in life as art or as a composition, that's the best state - cooking, brushing your teeth, walking, cleaning, being - everything is art!

 Do you see your art as having a purpose beyond art?